Resource ● Last updated 29 April 2024 ● 7 min read

 You will need to provide an updated birth certificate that has your new name, change-of-name certificate, or citizenship certificate to the agency that looks after the relevant document or record that you want to change.

-Parents of Gender Diverse Children provides peer support nationally to parents and those parenting trans and gender diverse children.
-To access their resources or make an enquiry, visit the PGDC website.
+- Parents of Gender Diverse Children provides peer support nationally to parents and those parenting trans and gender diverse children.
+To access their resources or make an enquiry, visit their website at https://www.pgdc.org.au.

-Shine SA provides primary care services and education for sexual and relationship wellbeing.
+- Shine SA provides primary care services and education for sexual and relationship wellbeing: https://www.shinesa.org.au

 You might be eligible for free legal help from our lawyers.
 Making an online application is the quickest and best way to apply for free legal help.